beam-community/jsonapi/README.md

 ## Philosophy

 - Functions are better than Macro's in almost every case
-- DSL's are great untill you need something a little different.
+- DSL's are great until you need something a little different.
 So use Maps.
-- Make it work, worry about fast and pretty later.
+- Make it work, worry about the rest later.

-## Contributions
+## Other

 - Feel free to make PR's.
 I will do my best to respond within a day or two.
 - If you want to take one of the TODO items just create an issue or PR and let me know so we avoid duplication.